phoenixdataworks/azure-fabric-automation/Fabric-Scaling-README.md

-# Azure Fabric Capacity Scaling and Scheduling
+# Microsoft Fabric Capacity Scaling and Scheduling

-This extension to the Azure Fabric Capacity Automation solution adds the ability to scale Microsoft Fabric capacities as part of your automation workflows.
+This extension to the Microsoft Fabric Capacity Automation solution adds the ability to scale Microsoft Fabric capacities as part of your automation workflows.

 ## Overview